NH10 (film): Plot

-Arjun drives after the gang; he and Meera witness the ongoing honour killing: Pinky and the young man are beaten and Pinky poisoned by Satbir.
+Arjun drives after the gang; he and Meera witness the ongoing honour killing: Pinky and the young man are beaten and Pinky is poisoned by Satbir.
 Arjun and Meera escape but the gang finds them.
 As the gang dig a grave for their victims, Satbir uses Meera and Arjun's gun to shoot Pinky and the man in front of them.
 A fight ensues and Arjun shoots a gang member named Chhote, and runs away with Meera.

 At night, one of the gang members injures Arjun; Meera shoots the gangster dead.
 At a railway bridge, Meera leaves Arjun to get help.
 She finds a police station and asks the officer to help but he rejects her when she says she has witnessed an honour killing.
 Outside, she meets an Inspector in his SUV and they drive back to find Arjun.
 Meera then realises the Inspector is connected with the attackers; she kills the inspector and drives off in his car, chased by the gang.

 Meera overturns the SUV and finds a hut.
 The hut's occupants hide Meera from a gang member who comes asking about her; they advise Meera seek help from the sarpanch (chief) of a nearby village.
-Meera tells the village's chief Ammaji her story; after telling her of the honour killing, Meera sees a pillow cover with the word Pinky stitched on it on Ammaji's lap and a pic of Pinky in the room.
+Meera tells the village's chief Ammaji her story; after telling her of the honour killing, Meera sees a pillow cover with the word Pinky stitched on it on Ammaji's lap and a picture of Pinky in the room.

 Ammaji locks Meera in the room, calls the gang and hands Meera over to them.
 Satbir drags her out in front of Ammaji and beat her ruthlessly by slapping her repeatedly and also punches her hard in the stomach.
 However, Meera manages to escape with the gang's SUV by threatening to harm Satbir's son and rushes to the railway bridge where she finds Arjun has been murdered.
 Grief-stricken, Meera returns to the village to avenge Arjun's death; she drives the SUV at the gang members and kills them.
-Ammaji arrives, finds the dead men; she tells Meera Pinky was her daughter who broke rules and needed to be punished, Meera tells Ammaji that Arjun was her husband and they killed him and needed to be punished.
+Ammaji arrives, finds the dead men; she tells Meera that Pinky was her daughter who broke rules and needed to be punished, Meera tells Ammaji that Arjun was her husband and they killed him and needed to be punished.
 Meera leaves the village as dawn breaks.